Tompras98/Search-Engine/README.md

-Information Retrival project for a movie libraty with lucene library the zip file is the eclipse project there is a video demo walkthrough in greek
+Information Retrival project for a movie libraty with lucene library .
+The zip file is the eclipse project
+There is a video demo walkthrough in greek